Fadi Elhusseini

-Fadi Faisal Elhusseini (Arabic: فادي الحسيني) is a Palestinian-Canadian diplomat and writer, who is born in 1975.
-His research focuses on Turkey, the Palestinian cause, the Middle East and the Arab Spring.
+Fadi Faisal Elhusseini (Arabic: فادي الحسيني) is a Palestinian politician and writer, who was born in 1975.
+He has served as the Ambassador of the State of Palestine to Hungary since 2020.

 Early life

-Fadi Elhusseini is a political and media expert, Board Member of the Institute for Middle East Studies in Canada.
+Elhusseini is a political and media expert, Board Member of the Institute for Middle East Studies in Canada.
 He served as the Director of the Bureau of Palestinian Minister of Foreign Affairs, and previously was the Executive Director of the Palestinian Council on Foreign Relations.
 In addition, he worked as a lecturer at Al-Azhar University in Gaza.
 He administrated an office of a project funded by the United States Agency for International Development.

-Elhusseini presented several television programs on Palestine TV and worked as a columnist for a London-based news agency.
+Elhusseini presented television programs on Palestine TV and worked as a columnist for a London-based news agency.
 He made contributions and wrote articles for a number of Arab and Western newspapers, magazines and journals dealing with issues such as the Palestinian conflict, politics and international relations in the Middle East and the Arab Spring.
 He contributed with one chapter in a book on Turkish-Canadian relations.
 Moreover, his articles were published in newspapers in Turkey, Norway, France, the United Kingdom, Canada, the United States, Russia, Belgium, South Africa, Pakistan, Indonesia, Egypt, Jordan, Lebanon, Iraq, Iran and Palestine.
-His works have been published in English, French, Italian and Arabic, and many of his articles and publications have been translated into Turkish, Persian and Russian.
+His works have been published in English, French, Italian and Arabic, and articles and publications have been translated into Turkish, Persian and Russian.

-He gave lectures on the Palestinian-Israeli conflict and developments in the Middle East, and participated in many academic conferences in Poland, the UK, Italy, the US and Canada.
-He completed a number of specialized training courses in negotiations, diplomacy, international relations, media, arbitration and strategic planning.
+He gave lectures on the Palestinian-Israeli conflict and developments in the Middle East, and participated in academic conferences in Poland, the UK, Italy, the US and Canada.
 Additionally, he speaks a number of foreign languages.

-He received his Ph.D. in international relations from the University of Sunderland, the UK.
-He also earned his master's degree in international trade law and policy in Italy and received his bachelor's degree in economics and political science in Egypt.

 Background and Education

 Fadi Faisal Hamdi Abdulrahman Ahmed Mohiuddin Elhusseini was born on 21 October 1975 in Gaza.
-His father, Faisal Elhusseini, is one of the most prominent lawyers in Palestine, who had been arrested twice by Israeli authorities.
-And his grandfather, Hamdi Elhusseini, is one of the most famous Palestinian intellectuals.
+His father, Faisal Elhusseini, is a lawyer in Palestine, who has been arrested twice by Israeli authorities.
+And his grandfather, Hamdi Elhusseini, is a Palestinian intellectual.

-He earned a bachelor's degree in economics and political science from the Faculty of Economics and Political Science - Cairo University.
-In 2000, he received a master's degree with honors from the University of Salento (formerly called: Università degli Studi di Lecce) in Italy.
+He earned a Bachelor's degree in Economics and Political Science from the Faculty of Economics and Political Science - Cairo University.
+In 2000, he received a Master's degree with honors from the University of Salento (formerly called: Università degli Studi di Lecce) in Italy.
 In October 2012, he began his Ph.D. studies at the University of Sunderland, the UK.
 His thesis deals with the role of Turkey in the Arab world in the aftermath of the so-called Arab Spring.
+He received his Ph.D. in international relations.
+He also earned his Master's degree in international trade law and policy in Italy.